ShokouhBalaliHarandi/HanzeMachineLearning/README.md

 The improved dataset will be used to evaluate the performance of various anomaly detection algorithms.
 Common algorithms such as Local Outlier Factor, Isolation Forest, One-Class Support Vector Machine, and Robust Covariance will be applied to detect anomalies in the time series data.

 ## Week04:
+This assignment focuses on implementing the gradient descent algorithm to find the optimal parameters for a linear regression model.
+The task involves loading housing data, performing gradient descent, and analyzing the convergence of the cost function.
+The steps of this assignment are:
+Load the data, Scatter plot to visualize the relationship between the size of the houses and their prices.
+The scatter plot should display the sizes on the horizontal axis and the prices on the vertical axis, Compute the cost, Gradient descent, Plot cost values: Use the `compute_cost` function to calculate the cost at each iteration of gradient descent.
+Plot the cost values against the iteration numbers to analyze the convergence behavior, Analyze the plot, Comparison with sklearn